What to Wear in Nice, France during Spring

 Crochet Creations

-Crochet is the perfect textile for the temperate climate of Nice in spring.
-As you enjoy the sunny days by the Mediterranean, wearing crochet offers both style and practicality.
-Crochet dresses, tops, or even accessories like hats and bags allow for constant airflow, keeping you cool as the sun climbs higher throughout the afternoon.
-The intricate loops and patterns of crochet garments are also reminiscent of the laid-back, artisanal vibe of the city.
+The intricate loops and patterns are also reminiscent of the laid-back, artisanal vibe of the city.
 Select pieces in natural, light colors to reflect the coastal serenity, or opt for vibrant hues to stand out against the softer tones of the city’s architecture.
-These creations are not only functional for the climate but also add a textural element to your ensemble, perfect for a leisurely day of café-hopping or a serene stroll along the Promenade des Anglais.
+These creations are not only functional for the climate, but also add a textural element to your ensemble that’s perfect for leisurely café-hopping or a serene stroll along the promenade.

 Pastel Pieces